• Home |

 Disadvantages

-I try to keep an eye out for Golden Tiger, but truth be told, one of the greatest disadvantages of the ammo is that it’s rarely in stock these days.
+One of the greatest disadvantages of Golden Tiger is that it’s rarely in stock these days.
 Another issue is that the primers are meant for stronger firing pin springs, so a rifle upgrade might be needed if you experience light primer strikes.

 Pros & Cons

-Clearly, I have a nostalgic bias for Golden Tiger.
-But I’d never give you a review that wasn’t well-rounded and critical of the ammunition.
+I clearly have a nostalgic bias for Golden Tiger, but I’d never give review that isn't well-rounded and critical of the ammunition.
 So, let’s take a look at the TLDR version of what’s written above.

 Pros